Table of Contents

 3. High in Protein, Calcium, and Healthy Calories

 Producing breast milk requires additional calories and nutrients.
-Asario seeds naturally supply:- Protein
+Asario seeds naturally supply:

 - Calcium